 Hydrospanner, quest, apprentice.
 Awesome.
 Hyperspace.
 Hope.
 Here at VocabularySpellingCity, we had a StarWords celebration, and you brought it — the force of words, that is.
 Our members — teachers and their students, parents and their kids — took part in

-SAMR: A Model for Assessing How Technology Affects Education Do you know the SAMR Model for assessing the impact of technology in the classroom?
-It’s a popular model and while it illuminates some points, I think it obscures some
+SAMR: A Model for Assessing How Technology Affects Education (which I think obscures the most important use of technology in education) Do you know the SAMR Model for assessing the impact of technology in the classroom?
+It’s a popular model

 Who Owns the Learning?